isaureCdB/ProtNAff/INSTALLATION.md

 echo 'export PATH=$PATH:$PWD' >> ~/.bashrc

 ProtNAff has been tested with x3dna-dssr v2.3.1 (2021jun01).
-Older versions of x3dna-dssr, in particular v1.7.2, do not work.
+Older versions of x3dna-dssr, in particular v1.7.2, are not compatible.

-6. To finish you need to add several variable of environement.
-To do so you have add them in your .bashrc.
+6. finaly, you need to add several variables of environement in your .bashrc.
-We created a bash file that will do it for you, run the following command:
+We created a bash file that will do it for you.
+Run the following command:

 `bash add_env_var.sh`

 7. Then you need to source your .bashrc or open a new terminal.

-8. The `example.ipynb` file is a jupyter notebook file, it will help you to understand how to use the tool.
+8. The `example.ipynb` file is a jupyter notebook that will help you to understand how to use the tool.
-To run it you need to run 2 command lines into the example folder:
+To run it, run those 2 command lines in the example folder:

 `conda activate protnaff`

 `jupyter notebook`

-When this is done a web page should open, it is the notebook, to execute a cell you have to press Ctrl+Enter.
+When this is done, the notebook should open in your browser.
+To execute a cell you have to press Ctrl+Enter.

 If you have any question, do not hesitate to contact us !